0xRespect/Advanced-Recon-Command/README.md

 ## 🎯 Overview

-**ReconForge** is a comprehensive Flask web application designed to streamline the reconnaissance phase of bug bounty hunting and penetration testing.
+**Advanced-Recon-Command** is a comprehensive Flask web application designed to streamline the reconnaissance phase of bug bounty hunting and penetration testing.
 Simply enter a target domain, and the application automatically generates **100+ ready-to-run reconnaissance commands** organized into 24 categories.

-### Why ReconForge?
+### Why Advanced-Recon-Command?

 - ⚡ **Fast & Efficient**: Generate all recon commands in seconds
 - 🎨 **Beautiful UI**: Modern, responsive design with dark mode support